 - Prepare the sweet leaf by rinsing and hand-breaking each shoot tip into bite-sized piece, starting from the very top.
 Once you get to the point where the shoot is hard to break, stop there and discard the rest of the shoot (if it’s hard to break it’ll be too chewy and unpleasant in the salad).
 Set aside.

 - Coarsely pound the garlic and chilis in a mortar.
 Add lime juice, fish sauce and sugar and pound until well mixed, making sure the sugar is fully dissolved.
-Taste the dressing and adjust as needed.
+Taste-test the dressing and adjust as needed.

 - Once the water is boiling cook the sweet leaf in the water for about 1 minute and transfer to a large mixing bowl with a slotted spoon.
 Do the same with the shrimp but take 2-3 minutes this time.